Requirements to work on a cruise ship

 Pride of America in Nawiliwili, Kauai

-If you will be working on a US-flagged ship, currently the only major US-flagged ship it’s the Pride of America, owned by NCL and sailing out of Hawaii on 7-day cruises to visit all the island.
-The majority of cruise lines have ships registered in different countries and therefore, don’t need to follow US labor laws.
-As a US-flagged ship, the cruise line has to follow US labor laws, meaning that the majority of the crew members needs to be US citizens or permanent residents.
-There are some crew members not from the US but it’s a small percentage when compared to non-flagged US ships.
+If you will be working on a US-flagged ship, currently the only major US-flagged ship it’s the Pride of America, owned by NCL and sailing out of Hawaii on 7-day cruises to visit all the islands.
+The majority of cruise lines have ships registered in different countries and therefore don’t need to follow US labor laws.
+As a US-flagged ship, the cruise line has to follow US labor laws, meaning that the majority of the crew members need to be US citizens or permanent residents.
+There are some crew members not from the US, but it’s a small percentage when compared to non-flagged US ships.

 MMC ( Merchant Mariner Credential) - Requirements to Work on a Cruise Ship